skuid/skuid-labs/experiments/snippets/v2DragDrop/README.md

 In this snippet, you can:

-- Select the component you want to add dragula to.  (we use a deck with Id: `outside_deck`)
+- Select the component you want to add dragula to.  (we use a Deck with Id: `outside_deck`)
 - Make changes when the item is “dropped” into a new position.
 In the example linked here, we’re changing the status of the case when dropping it to a new status column.

 Below find the snippet code.